 This Policy sets out:

-• why the SA Housing Authority collects your information
+• why the South Australian Housing Trust (the Trust) collects your information

-• the type of information collected and stored by the Authority
+• the type of information collected and stored by the Trust

-• how the Authority uses and shares your information
+• how the Trust uses and shares your information

 • when and how you can access your information so you can update or change it.

-This policy applies to all personal information collected, used, stored and shared by the Authority and is in line with the:
+This policy applies to all personal information collected, used, stored and shared by the Trust and is in line with the:

-This policy applies to all Authority staff.
+This policy applies to all SA Housing Trust staff.
 Any staff member found breaching this policy will be subject to disciplinary action.

-The Authority collects different types of personal information necessary to provide services to you including, but not limited to:
+The Trust collects different types of personal information necessary to provide services to you including, but not limited to:

 • assessing your eligibility for services – for example rent assistance